Book Reviews

 Reviews are important to all businesses, but since becoming an author, I’ve discovered just how vital they are.
-Having read maybe thousands of books over my life, I’ll admit that I rarely posted reviews.
+Having read maybe thousands of books in my life, I’ll admit that I rarely posted reviews.
 Sorry about that all you hard-working writers!
 I now intend to change.

 Since I began writing, I stopped reading as much as I used to.
 Sad, but there are only so many hours in the day and only so many plotlines I can carry around in my head.
 I also discovered that I was more critical of books than I used to be and read with an editing eye rather than strictly as a reader.
 Regardless, reading has saved my life in countless ways and I’m determined to read more, but not singularly from the well of familiar friends—my go-to authors—but from fresh faces–authors whom I’ve never read.
 The selection process is organic, incited by something I see that interests my mood, landing in my over-flowing email from marketing sources.